brongo/recolorHelper/README.md

 # recolorHelper v0.3 by SamPT

-recolorHelper is a tool for mass editing color values in DOOM Eternal.
+recolorHelper is a tool for mass-editing color values in DOOM Eternal.
 When used on a folder containing .decl files, it will change all color values to the colors you specify.
 It can also remove any unneeded files automatically.

 __*Important:*__ Make sure you have a backup of your .decl files.
 This tool does not take backups.
 It will directly overwrite the files it is used on.
 I do not take responsibility for any file corruption or loss of data that may occur.

-## NEW in Version 0.3
+## *NEW* in Version 0.3

 Now includes a configuration file (recolor.cfg) to allow for easy customization of the recolor program.
 The configuration options allow you to: